 The heavy clay land near Broomfleet Grew either grass for the cattle or cereals.

-By the late 1980’s as the village was closing in on the farm, we took the opportunity to develop some of the land, this involved getting out of the livestock enterprises and concentrating on growing cereals for the wholesale market.
+As supermarkets arrived on our doorstep, we sold less produce direct to the consumer and therefore our returns were severely impacted.
+By the late 1980’s, as the village was closing in on the farm, we took the opportunity to develop some of the land, this involved getting out of the livestock enterprises and concentrating on growing cereals for the wholesale market.

 Henry stumbled across the idea of a vineyard whilst away visiting family in South Africa.
 He did some research on his return home and was delighted to find Stewart Smith, a vine expert located a few miles down the road in Malton.
 Stewart visited Henry’s proposed site and gave the thumbs up to his project.
 Soil samples where taken and a range of vine varieties were matched to the site.
 These included some familiar varieties such as chardonnay and Pinto Noir along with some more typically ‘English’ vartieties such as Rondo, Madeline Angevine and Solaris.

 The first five years gave very little income from such a large investment (both in money and time) but all the hard work is starting to pay off.
-Our 2016 harvest proved to be our first real ‘wine maker’ but we now have our very own wine.
-Our white ‘Barley Hill White’ and Rose ‘Poppy Hill Rose’ where bottled earlier in 2017 and won their first award later in the year.
-We have also just received our first bottles of Sparkling wine ‘Henry’s Harvest’ and ‘Heathers Sparkle’.
+Our 2016 harvest proved to be our first real ‘wine maker’ and we now have our very own wine.
+Our ‘Barley Hill White’ and ‘Poppy Hill Rose’ were bottled earlier in 2017 and won their first award later in the year.
+We also received our first bottles of Sparkling wine ‘Henry’s Harvest’ and ‘Heathers Sparkle’.
 The names for the wine have all come from the farm and we have tried to keep the story of the wine central to our branding.
-So far the wine has been really well received and even stared in a channel 4 programme ‘1 star to 5 star’ (a little claim to fame!).
+So far, the wine has been really well received and even stared in a channel 4 programme ‘1 star to 5 star’ (a little claim to fame!).